 Review of Wandering Aengus’ Wanderlust.
-I previously tried this at Port Townsend’s Summer Cider Day (see here), although I haven’t done a bull review.
+I previously tried this at Port Townsend’s Summer Cider Day (see here), although I haven’t done a full review.
 I’ve had a number of their other ciders (see here).

 Cidery: Wandering Aengus

 Availability: At least in Oregon and Washington

 Cider Description: Wanderlust is a semi-dry cider with a rich body and a long spicy finish.
 Enjoy slightly chilled with BBQ, pork, turkey, or aged cheddar.
 2015 Oregon Harvest of Organically Grown Golden Russet (45%), Roxbury Russet (21%), Ashmead’s Kernel (16%), Ribston Pippin (12%), and Cox Orange Pippin (6%).
 Bottled June 30, 2016.

 Cidery Description: At Wandering Aengus Ciderworks we press and blend over 20 cider apple varietals to craft our ciders.
 Our cider specific apples originate from France, England, and pre-prohibition America, but are grown now in Oregon.
 These heirloom varieties are essential for the depth of flavor, excellent body, and delightful aromatics of our distinctive ciders.
 All our ciders are always GLUTEN FREE.

 They have a tasting room in Salem Oregon.